Kanbei-Kikuchiyo/balatro-vietnamese-translation/README.md

 ## Contributing

 Contributions are always welcome!
-You can send us a message on [**Discord** (TBD) to share feedback, debate translations, and learn more about how we made it.
+You can send us a message on [**Discord** (TBD) to share feedback, debate translation, and learn more about how we made it.

 If you are interested in replicating the same work for another language, **feel free to fork this repository**!